-MUS 1203 The Great Composers 3 Hours

-Students are introduced to the lives and works of the great composers.
-(FA)

-MUS 2103 Jazz: The American Music
+MUS 1203 The Great Composers 3 Hours Students are introduced to the lives and works of the great composers.
+(FA) MUS 2103 Jazz: The American Music 3 Hours

-s course studies the history of jazz in erica and its influence of popular and classical music around the world.
+This course studies the history of jazz in America and its influence of popular and classical music around the world.
 (SP)